My model 300 Receiver repair experiences.

 - Most of the other passive components, resistors, non-electrolytic caps etc, are probably OK.
 However, I did have one unit where a mylar cap in the bass tone control circuit was bad, and gave excessive bass boost.
 That was a tough one!

 - No output – one channel – If there’s no output with any input (phono, tuner etc.) there may be a blown output stage.
 I’ve seen a few of these, always in the left channel (curiously).
 Rather than mess around with troubleshooting individual transistors, I just replace all transistors and diodes in the output stage.
 See my substitution list.
-Mouser, MCM and Digikey electronics can help with all these transistors.
-MCM has the most direct substitutes.
+Mouser and Digikey electronics can help with all these transistors.
 The substitution list has detailed info.
 A transistor checker is useful, but not required.
 Transistor kits are available on my Parts Page.
 I’ve occasionally seen a dead channel due to failure of a passive component like a resistor.

 - No stereo signal and/or muting circuit non-functioning – I’ve seen this in a few units, and traced it each time to Q802, a 2N5245 FET in the muting circuit.
 These transistors are available from MCM.

 Updates: About a dozen changes and updates were issued by Advent over the years.
 The most important ones are presented here.

 Output transistor insulators – if yours are a pink or light green silicon plastic, replace these with mica insulators and heat sink grease.
 This improves heat transfer and transistor cooling.
 You only need a little.

 If you have hum in the phono preamp, add a grounding strap as shown to prevent ground loops.